The French Eco Score is now “Environmental Cost” (Coût Environmental)

 - Exact product weight not provided

-- Country of manufacturing not provided
+- Geographies not provided

 - Unit of weight not provided